Baptism at Good Shepherd

 How do I go about getting my infant baptized?

-We offer regular opportunities, where you'll also meet other families with newborns, and together we will walk through what we believe about baptism and how we all fit into God's bigger story.
+We offer regular opportunities, where you'll also meet other families with newborns and young children, and together we will walk through what we believe about baptism and how we all fit into God's bigger story.
+See the link above for upcoming baptism classes.

 Not sure where to start?
 Reach out to our team.